julelang/manual/src/types/generics.md

 Generics are never supports shadowing.
 :::

+## Runtime Cost of Generics
+Short answer: Generics hasn't any cost for runtime.

+The cost of generics is that they typically add potentially additional time to compile times.
+When generics are evaluated as compile-time, there may be a cost, but the same is not true for runtime.
+Jule's generics cost nothing to runtime, you have no losses.

+The generated code is created specifically for each generic combination, and each combination uses its own unique algorithms.
+There is no difference in runtime.
+Each generic type is determined at compile time and is compiled accordingly preserving the static type.
+So even if you use generic types at runtime, you get the performance of no-generic definitions at no cost.

 ## Generics for Functions
 ::: warning
 Genericed functions never can used as anonymous function or type annotation.